kmarkus/rFSM/doc/README.txt

      =warn=                     called to output warnings.
 Set to false to disable.
 Default stderr.
      =err=                      called to output errors.
 Set to false to disable.
 Default stderr.
      =table getevents()=        function which returns a table of new events which have occurred
-     =dropevents(fsm, evtab)=   function is called with events which are discarded
+     =dropevents(fsm, evtab)=   function is called for events which are discarded
      =step\_hook(fsm)=          is called for each step (mostly for debugging purposes)
      =idle\_hook(fsm)=          called *instead* of returning from step/run functions

    The most important function is =getevents=.
-The purpose of this function is return all events which occurred in a table.
+The purpose of this function is to return all events which occurred in a table.
 This allows to integrate rFSM instances into any event driven environment.

 6 Common pitfalls